menu

 Being a small city, Calais does not have a public transit system used by locals to get to and from work.

-The education level of Calais citizens is a little higher than the average for US cities and towns: 21.20% of adults in Calais have at least a bachelor's degree.
+The population of Calais overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Calais, 21.20% have at least a bachelor's degree.

 The per capita income in Calais in 2022 was $32,378, which is lower middle income relative to Maine, and middle income relative to the rest of the US.
 This equates to an annual income of $129,512 for a family of four.
 However, Calais contains both very wealthy and poor people as well.